 among Latinos occur in gay and bisexual men.

-Latino and African American populations are 70% more likely to have diagnosed diabetes in comparison to their European American counterparts.
+are more likely to have diagnosed diabetes in comparison to their European American counterparts.

 Sign up to hear from us.